tofti/python-kmeans/README.md

 Clustering Algorithm](https://arxiv.org/pdf/1209.1960.pdf)

 ## Why not use SciPy?
-[SciPy](https://scipy.org/) has a k-means [implementation](https://docs.scipy.org/doc/scipy/reference/cluster.vq.html), the objective of this work is to build a bottom up pure python implementation for the purposes of learning the k-means algoritm.
+[SciPy](https://scipy.org/) has a k-means [implementation](https://docs.scipy.org/doc/scipy/reference/cluster.vq.html), the objective of this work is to build a bottom up pure python implementation for the purposes of learning the k-means algorithm.

 My hope is others will find this implementation helpful for understanding k-means, also.
 It is not by any means intended for production use :)